craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 tags: ruby, programming, rspec, capybara, Rails, postgres
 ---

 Guess what we are going to do today?
 Make a Rails app using PostgreSQL!
 Hooray!
 So what is our project going to be about?
-Lets make a playlist and link some hott tunes up in here.
+Lets make a list of songs and link some hott tunes up in here.
 CD into the parent directory of where you would like this project directory to live... rails is going to be doing quite a bit of work for us, starting with creation of that project directory.

     $ rails new music_playlist --database=postgresql --skip-test-unit --skip-spring